Notice of Pre-AIA or AIA Status

 Regarding claim 13, claim 13 is directed towards an apparatus for performing the method of claim 3.
 Therefore, the rejection applied to claim 3 also applies to claim 13.

-However, the combination of Huang, and He doesn't explicitly teach wherein updating the parameters of the trained computing device further comprises: identifying a subsequent hyper-parameter search space to define candidate NN architectures based, at least in part, on application of the latency estimator to obtain predictions and/or estimates of at least some NN architectures in a current hyper-parameter search space;
+However, the combination of Huang and He doesn't explicitly teach wherein updating the parameter of the trained computational model hosted on the computing device further comprises: identifying a subsequent hyper-parameter search space to define candidate NN architectures based, at least in part, on application of the latency estimator to obtain predictions and/or estimates of at least some NN architectures in a current hyper-parameter search space;

 identifying one or more dummy hyper-parameter search spaces based, at least in part, on the subsequent hyper-parameter search space; and

-updating parameters of the trained computing device for application of the latency estimator to at least some of the candidate NN architectures in the subsequent hyper-parameter search space based, at least in part, on empirically determined latencies at least some NN architectures in the one or more dummy hyper-parameter search spaces.
+updating the parameter stored in the memory device for application of the latency estimator to at least some of the candidate NN architectures in the subsequent hyper-parameter search space based, at least in part, on empirically determined latencies at least some NN architectures in the one or more dummy hyper-parameter search spaces.

 The combination of Huang and He as well as Zhang are directed towards neural architecture search.
 Therefore, the combination of Huang and He as well as Zhang are analogous art in the same field of endeavor.
 It would have been obvious before the effective filing date of the claimed invention to combine the teachings of the combination of Huang and He with the teachings of Zhang by having multiple search spaces for fine grain control and continuous model optimization.
 Zhang provides as additional motivation for combination ([¶0032] "By iteratively performing steps S240 to S270, the joint controller may be continuously updated according to the validation accuracy of the joint model, so that the updated joint controller may generate a better joint model, and thereby continuously improving the validation accuracy of the obtained joint model").
 This motivation for combination also applies to the remaining claims which depend on this combination.